“Manistendom, Lands of the Manians”

 Nobility

-The monarch grants land to higher nobles in return for taxes, natural resources, and their loyalty.
-The monarch also permits a number of serfs to the higher nobles to work and maintain the lands given.
-Nobles who exist in this relationship are called vassals (of the monarch).
-Higher nobility includes dukes, counts, and barons.
 Counts and barons are vassals of both the king and their duke and owe the same obligations and loyalties to their duke.
-Dukes distribute the land and serfs given by the monarch to counts and barons who then distribute them among the lower nobility such as lords.
+Dukes distribute land and serfs to counts and barons who then distribute them among the lower nobility (lords and knights).
 Lords in turn grant land and serfs to knights.
 Other vassal duties include:

 • Attend the monarch’s court to participate in advising the king or queen on state affairs.